K8F/liri-node-app/README.md

 ## Extra Notes

 This assignment asked for placeholders for both the `movie-this` and the `spotify-this-song` commands.
-These gifs demonstrate what happens when a user does not include a search input.
+These gifs demonstrate what happens when a user does not include a search input with these commands.

 ![spotify-empty](gifs/spotify-empty.gif)